git-lama/restaurant_reservation_system/README.md

 This will create the PostgreSQL database, apply migrations, and seed it with initial data.

-Run the Tests: To ensure everything is working correctly, run the RSpec test suite:
+- Run the Tests: To ensure everything is working correctly, run the RSpec test suite:

 `bundle exec rspec`

 This will execute all tests and confirm that the reservation system operates as expected.

-Start the Rails Server: Once the database is set up, start the Rails server:
+- Start the Rails Server: Once the database is set up, start the Rails server:

 `rails server`

 By default, the server will be available at `http://localhost:3000`.

-API Endpoints

-Create a Reservation: You can use cURL or Postman to make a POST request for creating a reservation.
+- Create a Reservation: You can use cURL or Postman to make a POST request for creating a reservation.
 Here’s an example using cURL:

 `curl -X POST http://localhost:3000/reservations -H "Content-Type: application/json" -d '{
   "reservation": {